WAVES: Women of the U.S. Navy – A Tribute to Their Service and Contribution (1944)

 WAVE Qualifications for Women's Reserve Officers of the Navy.
 The Story of You in Navy Blue, 1944.
 GGA Image ID # 1a1376bc81

 Women's Reserve officers handle responsible jobs as administrative assistants, personnel officers, office managers, accountants, chemists, physicists, and medical specialists.
-Many serve in fields of communications, disbursing, and supply.
+Many serve in the fields of communications, disbursing, and supply.
 They have the same rank, pay, and privileges as male officers.

 You'll find the answers here!